dd9jn/rfc4880bis/rfc4880bis.md

-When a V4 signature is made over a key, the hash data starts with the octet 0x99, followed by a two-octet length of the key, and then body of the key packet; when a V5 or V6 signature is made over a key, the hash data starts with the octet 0x9a for V5 and 0x9b for V6, followed by a four-octet length of the key, and then body of the key packet.
+When a V4 signature is made over a key, the hash data starts with the octet 0x99, followed by a two-octet length of the key, and then body of the key packet; when a V5 signature is made over a key, the hash data starts with the octet 0x9a for V5, followed by a four-octet length of the key, and then body of the key packet.
 A subkey binding signature (type 0x18) or primary key binding signature (type 0x19) then hashes the subkey using the same format as the main key (also using 0x99 or